Welcome to the official website of Proud Motorsports; a family-owned Small Block Supermodified race team!

 Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year yet was 2017, finishing the season 'on the podium' with a third place effort in the championship standings.
 In 52 career starts, Camden has finished in the top ten for 36 of them, bringing home an impressive total of eight career podium finishes which have included five second place efforts.

-Tim also returned to the driver's seat in recent years, winning a Race of Champions Weekend heat race with the car he built in September of 2016 while also joining the Lighthouse Lanes SBS Series Tour this past season for events at the Evans Mills and Spencer Speedways.
+Tim also returned to the driver's seat in recent years, winning a September 2016 Race of Champions Weekend heat race while also joining the Lighthouse Lanes SBS Series Tour this past season for events at the Evans Mills and Spencer Speedways.
 Despite two rainouts in the summer, the now 48 year-old hopped back behind the wheel for the first time in more than a decade to flawlessly battle for the win in the 50-lap 'Fall Brawl' before being spun out midway through the race while still returning for a 9th place finish.

 With both Tim and Camden looking for their first Small Block Super wins, both drivers will race full-time in 2018 for the first time in team history, as Camden hunts his first track championship and main event victory while serving a dual role as public relations director at Oswego.
 Tim will return to the Lighthouse Lanes SBS Series yet again, also in search of his first win, with plans to compete at the Evans Mills, Spencer, Adirondack, and Lancaster National Speedways.

 For the latest updates on Proud Motorsports, you can FOLLOW on Twitter @ProudMtrsports or LIKE on Facebook at Facebook.com/ProudMotorsports.
 Check out our 'Results' or 'Press Releases' pages for further information.